 There are a couple that spring to mind.
 The first is that there really hasn’t been a lot of support from within the industry.
 There are some people who have been and remain incredibly supportive of everything we are trying to do and are interested in our model of care.
 But then there are others who want us to fail because success is proof that the industry itself has to change and not operate the way it has always done.
 I suppose this shouldn’t come as a surprise.
 There are always going to be people who are resistant to change no matter what industry you work in because it is too much effort for them to break the status quo.

 The other hurdle I want to mention is that to make our small-scale living concept work we needed to radically rethink and reinvent the staff model which is very task-focused.
-We had to break away from it completely which we did by inventing the multiskilled role of the House Companion.
-Our House Companions support residents as part of the family unit of each home and help with daily activities as needed.
+We had to break away from it completely which we did by inventing the multiskilled role of the House Companion™ support worker.
+Our House Companion™ support workers assist residents as part of the family unit of each home and help with daily activities as needed.
 This was also a challenge initially because staff applying for positions had no reference points as the role hadn’t previously existed.
 However, we have devised a demanding assessment process and a five-week induction programme to train them.

 Do you think female leaders in aged care face unique challenges?